-- A. Outdoor seating/dining shall be included as part of an approved site plan. - B. An outdoor cafe shall be allowed during normal operating hours of the establishment. - C. An outdoor cafe may not be in operation on property adjacent to a residentially zoned district between the hours of 12:00 a.m. and 7:00 a.m. - D. The exterior of the premises shall be kept clean, orderly, and maintained.
-Exterior food preparation may be permitted if approved by the Health Department but shall be prohibited from occurring in any public right-of-way. - E. Any outdoor seating located within the public right-of-way must be approved by the Planning Commission.
+A. Outdoor seating/dining shall be included as part of an approved site plan.

+- B. An outdoor cafe shall be allowed during normal operating hours of the establishment. - C. An outdoor cafe may not be in operation on property adjacent to a residentially zoned district between the hours of 12:00 a.m. and 7:00 a.m. - D. The exterior of the premises shall be kept clean, orderly, and maintained.
+Exterior food preparation may be permitted if approved by the Health Department but shall be prohibited from occurring in any public right-of-way. - E. Umbrellas and other forms of table coverings associated with outdoor dining areas shall be prohibited from displaying signage or advertisements. - F. Any outdoor seating located within the public right-of-way must be approved by the Planning Commission.